A-Z of British Sewing Machine

 by kind permission of the British Library Board

-Shepherd Rothwell & Hough Est 1872 - Feb 1889 Closed
+Shepherd, Rothwell & Hough Est 1872 - Feb 1889 Closed

 • Factory: Roscoe Street, Mumps.